 Cannabinoids: Exo = From Outside (external)

-Exogenous cannabinoids are organic compounds found outside of the human body and within the various plants, like phytocannabinoids found within the cannabis plant.
+Exogenous cannabinoids are found outside the human body and within the various plants, like phytocannabinoids found within the cannabis plant.

 The Endocannabinoid System and CBD